sqlpad/sqlpad/docs/_pages/v2-beta.md

 ## Installation

-The v2 beta is installed like any other SqlPad version.
+The v2 beta is installed like any other SQLPad version.

-Because of some minor changes to the user data model, you may want to take a backup of your SqlPad instance before you begin.
+Because of some minor changes to the user data model, you may want to take a backup of your SQLPad instance before you begin.

-First stop your existing SqlPad instance.
+First stop your existing SQLPad instance.

-Next, locate your SqlPad database directory.
+Next, locate your SQLPad database directory.
 By default it is installed in $HOME/sqlpad/db, but you may have changed that with the --dir flag.
-Copy the files in this directory and set them aside in case you ever want to revert back to an earlier version of SqlPad.
+Copy the files in this directory and set them aside in case you ever want to revert back to an earlier version of SQLPad.

 To update sqlpad, run `npm install sqlpad -g` from a command prompt.
-This will update your sqlpad installation to the latest SqlPad beta.
+This will update your sqlpad installation to the latest SQLPad beta.

-Once installed, run SqlPad just as you would under version 1.x.x.
+Once installed, run SQLPad just as you would under version 1.x.x.

 Need to revert back?
-You can install an older version of SqlPad by specifying a version.
+You can install an older version of SQLPad by specifying a version.
 For example, to go back to the latest 1.x version run `npm install sqlpad@1.17.3 -g`.